 Mentorship: collaborative; serious interactions; clear goals; focus on the student; focus on the student learning process; intellectual engagement of the student and disciplinary socialization.

-Originality: meaningful contribution by the student; should be entirely or partially novel; it is OK to reveal more questions than answers.
+Originality: meaningful contribution by the student; it should be entirely or partially novel; it is OK to reveal more questions than answers.

 Acceptability: employs techniques and methodologies that are both appropriate and recognized in the discipline; includes a reflective/ synthetic component that is appropriate to the discipline.

-Dissemination: ideally there needs to be a final, tangible product for which both the process and results are peer-reviewed, critiques, juries, judged, etc.; but we recognize that UR is a continuum between student (process centered) and outcome (product centered) activities and we value and recognize all student-initiated participation in inquire in and outside of the classroom.
+Dissemination: ideally there needs to be a final, tangible product for which both the process and results are peer-reviewed, critiques, juries, judged, etc.; but we recognize that UR is a continuum between student (process centered) and outcome (product-centered) activities and we value and recognize all student-initiated participation in inquire in and outside of the classroom.

 Source: Rosalie Richards, Ryan Brown, Kalina Manoylov, Hauke Busch, Robin Lewis (2011) A Vision for Undergraduate Research at Georgia College